 The vessel shall also be equipped with a tamper proof Automatic Location Communicators that meet SPRFMO standards for VMS reporting (every hour) and can respond to polling at any rate if required consistent with requirements under CMM 06-2018 (Commission VMS).

-At the 6th meeting of the Scientific Committee the Cook Islands will present a full and comprehensive exploratory fishing proposal which conforms, in full, with SPRFMO CMMs and the Convention, in particular the exploratory fishing CMM (13-2016) and the bottom fishing CMM (03-2018), and take into account the SC advice as described in the SC5 report and the SC inter-sessional advice provided in January 2018.
+At the 7th meeting of the Scientific Committee the Cook Islands will present a full and comprehensive amended exploratory fishing proposal which conforms, in full, with SPRFMO CMMs and the Convention, in particular the exploratory fishing CMM (13-2016) and the bottom fishing CMM (03-2018), and take into account the SC advice as described in theSC6 report.
 The proposal will include the following:

 A detailed and specific proposal and Fisheries Operation Plan that includes formal sampling designs and data collection plans for all phases of the proposed exploratory fishery that conform with CMM13-2016;